What is EtCO2 and Why is It Monitored? | Normal Ranges & Clinical Guide

 Effective CPR 10–20 mmHg Confirms cardiac output generated by compressions

-Poor CPR / prolonged arrest <10 mmHg Compressions may be inadequate or patient cannot be resuscitated
+Poor CPR / prolonged arrest <10 mmHg Compressions may be inadequate, or patient cannot be resuscitated

 EtCO₂ vs SpO₂: Why You Need Both